 Then calculate differences between these measures for the preferred models and corresponding weak and strong null models.
 Record whether and by how much the preferred models outperform each of the null models.

-For all negative binomial models (probing a count outcome):
+For all negative binomial models (probing a count outcome): MAKE THIS WHOLE DISCUSSION MORE CONCRETE – TALK IN TERMS OF INJURIES (NOT OUTCOMES)

 Convert predictions and true outcomes to be binary (if x == 0, y = 0; else y = 1), then compute:

-The overall classification rate (# of correctly predicted outcomes / # of true outcomes)
+The overall classification rate (# of correctly predicted MR/PS injuries/ # of real MR/PS injuries)

 The false positive rate (# of falsely predicted positive outcomes / # of true positive outcomes)